Quick Answer

 • The biggest challenge is maintaining continuous conductivity at seams.
 Use conductive gasket tape along the lid contact surface — regular weatherstripping won’t work because it’s non-conductive.

-My recommendation: For anything larger than a 55-gallon drum, consult a professional EMC (electromagnetic compatibility) engineer.
+My honest recommendation: for anything larger than a 55-gallon drum, consult a professional EMC (electromagnetic compatibility) engineer.
 The cost of a consultation is far less than the cost of a failed build that gives you false confidence.

 A Faraday cage protects what’s inside it.
 But EMP hardening your home means protecting the systems that keep your household running.
-Here’s how to think about it in layers, building on your power grid failure preparation:
+Think about it in layers, building on your power grid failure preparation:

 Entry Point Protection